JohnCoates/Aerial/Documentation/AutoUpdates.md

 ## Security?

-Each update is signed with a private EdDSA key when a release is built by the maintainer (@glouel).
+Each update is signed with a private EdDSA key when a release is built by the maintainer ([glouel](https://github.com/glouel).
 The [appcast.xml](https://github.com/JohnCoates/Aerial/blob/master/appcast.xml) provides that signature (and file size, for example for 1.4.9 :  `sparkle:edSignature="5QFV0eqGRqCoZ8/TYbLXWOiVSifwNRUk4wuNFdjXJXpk/cRrceaTcs7SG168dawfOTpy9TOu283mb6WJGRQuDw==" length="5674805"` ) which will be checked against the public key bundled with Aerial.
 If the signature doesn't match, the update won't be installed.
-Each `Aerial.saver` is also signed with my (@glouel) Apple ID certificate, which is also [checked by Sparkle](https://github.com/sparkle-project/Sparkle/issues/1283).
+Each `Aerial.saver` is also signed with my ([glouel](https://github.com/glouel)) Apple ID certificate, which is also [checked by Sparkle](https://github.com/sparkle-project/Sparkle/issues/1283).

 ## Installed for all users and password prompt

-If you installed the screensaver for all users the first time (instead of for your individual user), macOS prompted you at install for your administrator password.
+If you installed the screen saver for all users the first time (instead of for your individual user), macOS prompted you at install for your administrator password.
 The same thing will happen for automatic updates with the two mechanisms.
 Because of this, with the "Auto update when screen saver runs" checked, you will get a password prompt from Aerial/Sparkle when waking up your system.

 This is working as intended for macOS, if you are bothered by those prompt, consider reinstalling Aerial for your user account only.
 If you have multiple accounts, you can still install Aerial for each account, by default each will use the same shared cache for videos (in `/Library/Caches/Aerial/`).